hssantana92/hssantana92/README.md

 - Software Testing
 - Software Architecture & Design
 - Ethical Hacking and Defence
+- Spanish!

 ### I'm currently working on:
-- An all in one smart home controller
+- An all in one smart home controller with TypeScript and Next.js framework

 <!--
 **hssantana92/hssantana92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.